 Cone Cutting Work

-The idea for this tray actually came from my 3.5 year old.
+The idea for this tray actually came from my 3.5-year-old.
 We had a few nature items around his play area.
 I watched him walk over to his cabinet to retrieve his scissors.
 Then he began clipping the cone intently.
-What an amazing variation for cutting works!
-I saw the shell and thought it'd be the perfect vessel to catch the scraps.
-Aims include fine motor skills.
-Indirect aims include writing.

 Woodchip Clothespin Transfer